 AAPI RESOURCES (Asian American and Pacific Islanders):

 Since the start of the Pandemic in 2020, hate crimes against Asian Americans have been on the rise.
 Words matter.
 We are seeing the consequences of the former president’s words when he spoke about COVID-19 being the “The China Flu” from CHY-NA, the “Kung Flu”, and the “Chinese Virus”.
 Every week there are new reports of Asian people of all ages, even people their 90’s, being slapped, beaten, cut, shot, harassed, spit on, slashed, and attacked in the United States.

-My wife, and co-founder of CFDG (who is Asian) told me the other day that if we still lived on the mainland she would move countries because she no longer feels safe.
+Luanne, my CFDG co-founder (who is Malaysian) told me the other day that if we still lived on the mainland she would move countries because she no longer feels safe.
 Luckily, we live in Hawaii where we aren’t seeing this behavior.
 My heart breaks for the Asian community and I am standing by them, speaking up, and speaking out.
 Below are a list of organizations to donate to and get involved with that will help the AAPI community.

 Stop AAPI Hate